-Set your sights on running a half marathon this summer?
-These seven tips from run coach Dom Cadden will set you on the 21.1km road to glory.
+Set your sights on running a half marathon this summer.
+Although long-distance may seem overwhelming at first, with a few tips and tricks, you’ll be able to increase your fitness level and push across that finish line faster than you ever thought possible.
+These seven half-marathon tips from run coach Dom Cadden will set you on the 21.1km road to glory.

 1. WORK IN REVERSE

 Choose a race and work backward from that date.
 Identify your week to taper – when you will significantly reduce the volume and intensity of your training to allow the body to rest and recover so it’s ready to race – and mark this on your calendar.
 You’ll also want to lock in a date for the longest run of your training program no sooner than two weeks before the big day.

 Although not completely necessary, it can be psychologically beneficial to find or design a cross-training plan that sets all your running distances out early on.
 This way, you’re never caught off guard by a distance, and you will be fully aware of when your rest days and more difficult days lie within your calendar.